 The Graduate Performance Degree Committee meets on the fourth Monday of each month during long semesters at 4:00pm in the Dean’s Conference Room unless otherwise announced.
 All materials for the committee’s consideration must be submitted to the Graduate Office (Chilton Hall 211) on the following schedule:

-- Topic Proposals: by 12:00pm one week prior to a GPDC meeting
+- Topic Proposals and Pre-Topic Proposals: by 12:00pm on the third Monday of each month during long semesters prior to a GPDC meeting

 - Petitions: on the Wednesday prior to a GPDC meeting